 We expect for behaviour to be of the highest standard, with a consideration for others inside and outside the classroom

 We expect all children to come to school ready to learn, this includes having the correct school uniform, including correct footwear, which is to be labelled.
-Children are to have both indoor and outdoor P.E kits which are left in school or brought in on the correct days.

 Most of all we expect the children to be willing to learn and grow as individuals, working to better themselves both academically and personally.